Potted Peppers For A Winter Harvest: 5 Easy Tips

 ‘Cherokee Purple’ tomato.

 Easily done.
 No, you don’t need a paintbrush to transfer pollen from one flower to another.
 When the flower is fully open, simply tickle or tap the flower.
-I use the tip of a finger to gently rub the flower parts extending outside the petals.
+I use a fingertip to gently rub the flower parts extending outside the petals.
 That vibration is sufficient to move dry pollen grains to the stigma.
 In these photos, I’m pollinating a pepper (above) and a tomato (right).

 For plants still outside in the garden, wait for the dew to dry.
-Pollinate flowers that opened that morning.
-Older flowers won’t successfully pollinate.
+Pollinate flowers that opened that morning or the day before; older flowers won’t successfully pollinate.

 Tip #5: Fruits from Your Potted Peppers